jnozzi/cocoadev.com/markdown/NSNull.md

 ----

 The difference of course is that they're not all semantically equivalent.
 NULL is defined to be a 0x00 byte, while nil is any invalid object pointer which might or might not equall NULL depending on the implementation.
 This rooted in the fact that it is convention to denote False with zero and True with one, a completely arbitrary choice.
-It's somewhat misleading because False does no inherently mean Nothing, but they've become somewhat linked due to notational convention. --General/OwenAnderson
+It's somewhat misleading because False does no inherently mean Nothing, but they've become somewhat linked due to notational convention. --OwenAnderson

 ----

 It's not clear exactly what is meant here by "nil is any invalid object pointer" -- <code>nil</code> is certainly not the same as a pointer to, for example, a freed object.
 It is certainly the case, however, that <code>nil</code> is **not** the same as <code>false</code> or <code>NO</code>.

-<code>General/[NSNull null]</code> is a singleton value used to represent a <code>nil</code> value in a situation which prohibits the use of <code>nil</code> -- for example in a collection class.
+<code>[NSNull null]</code> is a singleton value used to represent a <code>nil</code> value in a situation which prohibits the use of <code>nil</code> -- for example in a collection class.

 ----